This is a sample report using fictional veteran data. Your actual report will be generated from your own military medical record.

 The following criteria will be evaluated during your Compensation & Pension (C&P) examination.

-Mild or transient symptoms which decrease work efficiency only during periods of significant stress
+10% Mild or transient symptoms which decrease work efficiency only during periods of significant stress, or symptoms controlled by continuous medication

 Tinnitus